JH-UOB/FCP_project/README.md

-# FCP_project James Hawke, Adam Honnywill, James Irvin, Alex Straw
+# FCP_project: James Hawke, Adam Honnywill, James Irvin, Alex Straw

 This script runs simulations of coronavirus transmission in an office to investigate the effects of various parameters, such as wearing a mask or social distancing.
 The script may be used to: